HonkingGoose/git-gosling/docs/about_this_guide/guide_introduction.md

 ## What will I learn?

-You will learn how to use Git from the command line.
+You'll be able to use Git from the command line interface, and know the basics of working with GitHub.

 ### Git?
 What's that?